Cut-free Completeness for Modular Hypersequent Calculi for Modal Logics K, T, and D: Failure of the method for B and 4

 The constructions of the K, T, and D counter-examples to RK, RT, and RD-unprovable hypersequents work because once a sequent with label $\sigma$ is reduced, it remains unchanged in the reduction of successors.
 This guarantees that in the entire tree of hypersequents, all (rightmost, in the case of RT) components labelled $\sigma$ are identical.
 This explains why the construction does not work for~RB.
 The crucial lemma is Proposition~\ref{red-subf}(\ref{rs-box}): If $\Box \phi \in \Gamma(\sigma)$, $R\sigma\sigma'$, and $\sigma'$ occurs in $H'$, then $\phi \in \Gamma(\sigma')$.
 Suppose we tried to define the counter-example $M$ with the the symmetric closure of~$R$ as its accessibility relation.
 Then we would have to change the definition of reduction so as to not only add $\phi$ to the antecedent of $H(\sigma')$ if $\Box\phi \in \Gamma(\sigma)$ (with $R\sigma\sigma'$) but also vice versa.
 Then Proposition~\ref{sigma-tree}(\ref{st-unchanged}) would no longer hold.
 Hence the prospects of extending the method of proving cut-free completeness to RB are dim.

-This result is not entirely surprising.
-Currently, there is no linear nested sequent system for B, nor is there a cut-free hypersequent system \citep{Lellmann2015, Lahav2013}.
-There is, however, a cut-free tree hypersequent system for symmetric logics \citep{Poggiolesi2010}.
-The structure of tree hypersequents provides more structural flexibility that is capable of accommodating symmetric frame properties.
-However, again we fail to see Do\v{s}en's principle play out in the context of tree hypersequents.
+Recently, a cut-free complete linear nested sequent system for~B has been developed by \citet{GoreLellmann2019}, though it requires the introduction of a new modal rule and so does not obey Do\v{s}en's principle.
+A cut-free tree hypersequent system for symmetric logics has also been developed by \citet{Poggiolesi2010}.
+The structure of tree hypersequents provides more structural flexibility, and is thus capable of accommodating symmetric frame properties.
+However, again we see Do\v{s}en's principle violated.

 More surprisingly, constructing transitive counter-examples for R4-unprovable hypersequents also causes difficulties.
 Here the problem is different and resides in the ``destructive'' nature of the unrestricted EW rule.
-Suppose we were going to define a transitive counter-example $M$ using the transitive closure of~$R$.
+Suppose we were going to define a transitive counter-example $\mathfrak{M}$ using the transitive closure of~$R^1$.
 Then the definition of reduction would have to take into account not just immediate predecessors of $\sigma$ (as the $\Box$L reduction does), but \emph{any} predecessor of~$\sigma$, i.e., we would define

 using the EW and $\Box$L rules.
 But now the new reduct is no longer an extension of the original hypersequent, and so Proposition~\ref{full-red-unprov} fails.
 The problem, in short, is that EW destroys information that is required in the subsequent reduction of a hypersequent and of its successor hypersequents.